xd2287/transformers/docs/source/en/model_doc/funnel.md

 This model was contributed by [sgugger](https://huggingface.co/sgugger).
 The original code can be found [here](https://github.com/laiguokun/Funnel-Transformer).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [funnel](https://huggingface.co/models?other=funnel)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)